Post Overview: Roundup of the best places to see fall foliage in New York City

 Father Demo Square

-Father Demo Square is one of my personal favorite spots to take in the fall foliage in New York City.
-This tiny triangular park is only a quarter of an acre, but what it lacks in size, it makes up for in stunning fall foliage.
+Father Demo Square is a tiny triangular park that’s only a quarter of an acre.
+But what it lacks in size, it makes up for in stunning fall foliage.

 Address: 220 Bleecker St, New York, NY 10014

-The Wild Asia Monorail is a seasonal attraction that covers about two miles of the zoo from up above.
+The Wild Asia Monorail is a seasonal attraction that covers about two miles (of the otherwise 256 acres that makes up the zoo) from up above.
 The monorail works from May through October, and the best part?
-It’s included with the standard Bronx Zoo Admission ticket or and additional $7 if you have the limited admission ticket.
+It’s included with the standard Bronx Zoo Admission ticket or an additional $7 if you have the limited admission ticket.

 I suggest making a visit at the end of October.
 This way you’ll get to see the most fall foliage before the monorail goes out of commission for the winter.